viur-framework/viur-docs/source/training.rst

 For storing an entity to the database, the function :meth:`~server.skeleton.Skeleton.toDB` is used.
 If a skeleton was not previously loaded from the datastore using :meth:`~server.skeleton.Skeleton.fromDB`, a new key is automatically assigned.

-To load an entity directly from the datastore, its key must be known.
+To read an entity directly from the datastore, its key must be known.
 To do so, the function :meth:`~server.skeleton.Skeleton.fromDB` is used.
 The following code snippet loads the previously stored entity again, changes the age, and stores it back to the datastore.

 .. code-block:: python

-	# load skeleton
+	# read entity into skeleton
 	if not skel.fromDB(myKey):
 		#some error handling.
 		logging.error("The entity does not exist")